saambarati/logStream/README.md

 })
 http.listen(1337)

-//pipe a url request, currently, the response is buffered, and only written to the console on the 'end' of data or when it passes 10MB in size request('http://urlToSomeJson').pipe(log)
+//pipe a url request, currently, the response is buffered,
+//and only written to the console on the 'end' of data or when it passes 10MB in size request('http://urlToSomeJson').pipe(log)

 ```